Landcorp

 Landcorp Farming Limited ("Landcorp") is a state-owned enterprise of the New Zealand government.
-Its brand name is Pāmu, the Te Reo Māori word 'to farm'.
-Its core business is pastoral farming including dairy, sheep, beef and deer, as well as a Foods business marketing milk and meat products globally under the Pāmu brand and as a supplier to other food processors.
-Pāmu manages 117 properties carrying over 1 million stock units on 3366,3426 hectares of property under management.
+Its brand name is Pāmu, the Māori language word for 'to farm'.
+Its core business is pastoral farming including dairy, sheep, beef and deer, as well as a foods business marketing milk and meat products globally under the Pāmu brand and as a supplier to other food processors.
+Pāmu manages 117 properties carrying over 1 million stock units on 365,257 hectares of property under management.